MaraudersMaPP/Marauders-mAPP/Mission Statement & Characteristics.md

 can provide their communities.
 Edmonton's robust open data portal was utilized for this App.
 The portal, which consists of nearly 1000 datasets, is the largest in canada and provides a wealth of information for public usage.

-*Design and Development*
+**Design and Development**

 -Refer to Tasos-

-*Data Creation*
+**Data Creation**

- -Refer to Tasos: Automating HTML creation, JSON Conversion -Scratch built user interface
+ 1. Refer to Tasos: Automating HTML creation, JSON Conversion
+ 2. Scratch built user interface
- -Stuff about interpolating rain gauge data -calculating zonal sum of rain catchment based on roofline footprint -parcelling building polygons by neighbourhood -conversion to JSON Derulo for all 388 Parcels to reduce processing requirements
+ 3. Stuff about interpolating rain gauge data
+ 4. calculating zonal sum of rain catchment based on roofline footprint
+ 5. parcelling building polygons by neighbourhood
+ 6. conversion to JSON Derulo for all 388 Parcels to reduce processing requirements